linna/filter/README.md

 ### Filter Multi

-Apply one or more rules to many value:
+Apply one or more rules to many values:
 ```php
 use Linna\Filter\Filter;